One of the worst things that can happen to you as a website owner is to break the law.

 With just one-click you can install almost all of the legal pages your site needs and these professionally written legal pages can be created in your theme and/or as a standalone page outside of your theme.

-The plugin developers secured rights to high quality, professionally written legal disclaimers and packaged them into a plugin that can be installed quickly on any WordPress site.
-Your legal pages can be installed and set up on your site in one minute or less and the license allows you to install and use this plugin on all of your websites.
+The plugin developers have packaged high quality, professionally written legal disclaimers into a plugin that can be installed quickly on any WordPress powered site.
+Your legal pages can be installed and set up on your site in one minute or less and the license allows you to install and use this plugin on all of your websites (even sites that you decide to sell or flip).

-If using the services of a lawyer to create your legal pages is out of your budget, consider implementing some basic type of legal protection on your website until you can afford to hire the services of a solicitor.
+If hiring legal experts to create your legal documentation is out of your budget, consider implementing some form of basic legal protection on your site until you can afford professional legal services.

-Download the Legal Pages Generator software below (for FREE!), or use one of the better solutions we discuss in this article, such as using legal templates, or a legal pages plugin as described in the section below.
+Download the FREE Legal Pages Generator tool below, or consider using one of the better solutions we discuss in this article, such as using attorney-written legal templates, or plugins as described in the section below.

 (Legal Pages Generator)

-Legal Pages Generator quickly generates basic legal documents for your website including Terms of Service, Privacy Policy, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.
+Legal Pages Generator Software quickly generates necessary legal documents for your website including ToS, Privacy Policy, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.

-As stated earlier, if you do business online, you need to make sure that your website is compliant with regulatory agencies and any guidelines and terms of service provided by third-party sites that you may decide to promote or sell online.
-Your website or blog must comply with a whole set of laws and regulatory guidelines, some of which you may not even be aware of.
+As stated earlier, if you are making money online (or are planning to), it’s important that your site is compliant with all legal requirements and the terms of service and guidelines required by third-party products and services that you may decide to promote or sell online.
+Your website or blog must comply with a whole range of regulations, many of which you may not be aware of.

-Legal Disclaimer: Once again, please note that we are not lawyers and we are not offering legal advice.
-You must do your own due diligence and consult legal experts to ensure that your website fully complies with all legal requirements wherever your business is based.
+Legal Disclaimer: Once again, please note that we are not lawyers and we provide no legal advice.
+You must do your own due diligence and consult legal experts to ensure that your website is compliant with all legal requirements pertaining to your business.

-Here is a useful list of sites we suggest you visit to better understand what your website may require to stay compliant and meet its legal obligations:
+Here is a time-saving list of sites we recommend you visit to better understand what may be required of your site to stay compliant and meet legal obligations:

 - Federal Trade Commission Latest List Of Rules & Regulations